 There also is another reason why we choose thermal engines as a potential replacement to photovoltaic cells.
 Indeed, the latter use only a part of the spectrum of sun.
 Multi-junctions cells only deal with superposing different photosensitive layers which are transparent to the other wave lengths they are sensitive to.
 Theoretically, there seems to be no limitation to stacking such layers, but we know by experience, that the cost dramatically increases with the number of layers.
-On the other hand, increasing the efficiency of a thermoacoustic engine, whereas it already has an excellent one as we shall see, does not seem so costly.
+On the other hand, increasing the efficiency of a thermoacoustic engine, which naturally deals with the whole spectrum, whereas it already has an excellent one as we shall see, does not seem so costly.

-3. Choice of the thermoacoustic engine

-In its tradeoffs, Airbus Group Innovations has paid particular attention to the Hekyom solution which is shown in the figure hereunder.
+2. Choice of the thermoacoustic engine.
+In its tradeoffs, Airbus Group Innovations has paid particular attention to the Hekyom solution which is shown in the figure 1.